SUSAN TREGONING PHOTOGRAPHY

 Colbert Creek Stepping Stones

-I made a trip back to visit Rock Springs since it had been raining heavily the first trip through.
+I went back to visit Rock Springs since it had been raining heavily the first trip through.

 It's a beautiful area!

-You have to cross the stepping stones across Colbert Creek to get to the Rock Springs nature trail.
-It is a very easy crossing.
+To get to the Rock Springs nature trail, you have to cross the stepping stones across Colbert Creek.
+As long as the water is low, it is a very easy crossing.

 The nature trail winds you through a lovely woodland area and down to the small natural spring bubbling up from the ground.